andrewdavidmackenzie/flow/samples/arrays/DESCRIPTION.md

 Description
 ===
 Sample to show the capabilities of:
-* gathering a stream of outputs of type Object to an input of type Object, of a specified depth.
+* gathering a stream of outputs of type Object to an input of type Object, of a specified size.
 This is done by the P2 'composer' (`ComposeArray`) function.
 * Decomposing an output of type Array of Objects to a stream of Objects.
 This is done by the runtime when it sees a connection from an Array of Type to Type.